 Arami1829 W. Chicago Ave., West Town | 312.243.1535

-This West Town gem was recommended by a goop friend for the freshest sushi in town.
-The Japanese dishes here—uni shooters, sashimi, nigiri—are all authentically modern, a testament to Executive Chef Frederick Despres.
+This West Town gem has some of the freshest sushi in town.
+The Japanese dishes here—uni shooters, sashimi, nigiri—are all authentically modern, a testament to chef Nelson Vinansaca.

 Longman & Eagle2657 N. Kedzie Ave., Logan Square | 773.276.7110

 This is another great Chicago gastropub that has pretty impressive and rarified food and drinks.
 There are also a few very affordable and sleekly decorated guestrooms, featuring the work of some great American craftsmen and designers, just upstairs.

 Piccolo Sogno464 N. Halsted St., River North | 312.421.0077

 A collaboration between a chef and a wine connoisseur, Chef Tony Priolo and Ciro Longobardo opened Piccolo Sogno in 2008.
 The modern and rustic Italian food is all about the freshest, seasonal ingredients and Italian wines.
 The best seats in the house, especially in the summer, are in their quiet outdoor patio.

 RL115 E. Chicago Ave., Magnificent Mile | 312.475.1100